dropwizard/dropwizard/docs/source/getting-started.rst

 This is a pretty simple POJO, but there are a few things worth noting here.

 First, it's immutable.
 This makes ``Saying`` instances *very* easy to reason about in multi-threaded environments as well as single-threaded environments.
-Second, it uses the Java Bean standard for the ``id`` and ``content`` properties.
+Second, it uses the JavaBeans standard for the ``id`` and ``content`` properties.
 This allows Jackson_ to serialize it to the JSON we need.
 The Jackson object mapping code will populate the ``id`` field of the JSON object with the return value of ``#getId()``, likewise with ``content`` and ``#getContent()``.
 Lastly, the bean leverages validation to ensure the content size is no greater than 3.